A Lensing-Band Approach to Spacetime Constraints: The lensing-band framework

 Once the lensing band is determined, the second task is to vary the centroid shift $(x_0,y_0)$ such that the subregion of $\text{LB}^{m\geq n}_\text{VLBI}$ that cannot be covered by $\text{LB}^{n}(\mathfrak{g})$ is minimized\footnote{In Ref.~\cite{Tahura:2023qqt}, a mismatch was defined for the regions within the critical curve, after co-centering them at the origin of the camara's reference frame.}.
 In the mathematical language of set theory, the region which we want to minimize is the relative complement ${\text{LB}^{n}(\mathfrak{g})}^c$ of $\text{LB}^{n}(\mathfrak{g})$ in $\text{LB}^{m\geq n}_\text{VLBI}$, i.e., ${\text{LB}^{n}(\mathfrak{g})}^c\cap\text{LB}^{m\geq n}_\text{VLBI}\equiv \text{LB}^{m\geq n}_\text{VLBI}\;\backslash\;\text{LB}^{n}(\mathfrak{g})$.
 Finally, we normalize the area to the total area of $\text{LB}^{m\geq n}_\text{VLBI}$.
 We can thus summarize the abstract task as determining the relative covered area $\mathcal{A}$ defined by

 The normalization ensures that $0\leqslant\mathcal{A}(\mathfrak{g})\leqslant1$ which is useful for numerical purposes.
-Once $\mathcal{A}$ is determined, this decides between \begin{itemize} \item if $\mathcal{A}(\mathfrak{g})=0$, the geometry $\mathfrak{g}$ remains allowed; \item if $\mathcal{A}(\mathfrak{g})>0$, the geometry $\mathfrak{g}$ is excluded. \end{itemize} For the present purposes, we use \texttt{Mathematica}'s predefined region and minimization routine to perform this second step\footnote{To be explicit, we use \texttt{NMinimize} and specify the method to \texttt{RandomSearch}.}.
+Once $\mathcal{A}$ is determined, we decide \begin{itemize} \item if $\mathcal{A}(\mathfrak{g})=0$, the geometry $\mathfrak{g}$ remains allowed; \item if $\mathcal{A}(\mathfrak{g})>0$, the geometry $\mathfrak{g}$ is excluded. \end{itemize} For the present purposes, we use \texttt{Mathematica}'s predefined region and minimization routine to perform this second step\footnote{To be explicit, we use \texttt{NMinimize} and specify the method to \texttt{RandomSearch}.}.
 While VLBI image reconstructions do not have an absolute reference frame, we enforce a constraint on the centroid shift, i.e.,

 where $\text{rad}(\text{LB}^{n\geq1}_\text{VLBI})$ denotes the radius of the observed/assumed lensed emission region.
 This constraint effectively enforces that the central brightness depression region does not move to unphysical regions.
-In practice, this constraint is required to avoid artefacts when the lensing band develops very broad regions, i.e., regions which exceed the diameter of the observed/assumed lensed emission region, see lower panels of~\cref{fig:LBGR} for examples.
+In practice, this constraint is required to avoid artefacts when the lensing band develops very broad regions, i.e., regions which exceed the diameter of the observed/assumed lensed emission region, see lower panels of Fig.~\ref{fig:LBGR} for examples.